-If people are worried, they should have no hesitation in going to either visit one of our Specialist Sexual Health Clinics or visit your GP who also will be able to check out your concern.
+If you are worried, you should have no hesitation in going to either visit one of our Specialist Sexual Health Clinics or visit your GP who also will be able to check out your concern.
 Sexual Health Clinics are staffed by kind sympathetic people who have seen it all before and are experienced in genial examinations.
 In the meantime, this section deals with common, normal lumps and bumps that can often be mistaken for something more serious by people who have never seen them before.

 These are small, flesh-colored lumps normally found on the head of the penis.
 They usually go all the way around the penis head in one or two rows.
 These lumps are normal.
 They are not sexually transmitted or caused by bad hygiene.
 They don’t cause symptoms and don’t require treatment.